software-trizzey/djazzy-vscode/README.md

-# When In Rome VSCode Extension
+# When In Rome, Code as The Romans Do

-When In Rome is an AI-driven code stylist that helps teams enforce their coding conventions, reducing review cycles and improving code quality.
-Our tool ensures that the code adheres to team-defined conventions before submission, saving everyone valuable time.

 ## See It In Action

 ![Quick Fix Suggestions](https://raw.githubusercontent.com/software-trizzey/images/main/assets/images/quick-fix-demo.gif)

 *Watch as When In Rome highlights coding convention violations and offers immediate, actionable recommendations for fixing them, streamlining your coding process.*

+## What's this thing do?

+When In Rome is a code stylist that helps teams enforce their coding conventions, reducing review cycles and improving code quality.
+Our tool ensures that the code adheres to team-defined conventions before submission, saving everyone valuable time.

 ## Features ✨